-Listing your house in Greater Cincinnati and Northern Kentucky can be an expensive and time-consuming process.
+Listing your house in Northern Kentucky can be an expensive and time-consuming process.
 Between the prep work, the holding costs, and the expenses you’ll face at the closing table, you could be talking about thousands of dollars.
 While the process does make sense for some properties, other homeowners do better when selling their properties directly.
 Before you decide how to sell your house, make sure you have all of the facts!

 Your Marketing May Not Be Included

-When selling your house with a real estate agent in Greater Cincinnati and Northern Kentucky, it is important to know what is and what is not included with your listing agreement.
+When selling your house with a real estate agent in Northern Kentucky, it is important to know what is and what is not included with your listing agreement.
 While some agents are completely full-service, others will leave something to be desired in the marketing department.
 In order to get your property in front of the most people, you may have to pay for premium listings, virtual tours, professional photography, or software to create a solid virtual tour.
 With fewer people out and about attending open houses, you’ll need to ensure your house has a strong online presence if you plan on putting it on the market.

 Your Costs Can Add Up Fast

-Listing your house in Greater Cincinnati and Northern Kentucky can come with a number of expenses home sellers aren’t always prepared for.
+Listing your house in Northern Kentucky can come with a number of expenses home sellers aren’t always prepared for.
 Aside from the extra marketing mentioned above, sellers can find themselves paying for repair costs, staging, cleaning, closing costs, and expensive commissions when the house sells.
 There are holding costs including taxes, insurance, utility bills, and routine maintenance to factor in.
-Before you hire an agent to help you sell your house in Greater Cincinnati and Northern Kentucky, you should become aware of what you may have to potentially spend in order to get the price your after.
+Before you hire an agent to help you sell your house in Northern Kentucky, you should become aware of what you may have to potentially spend in order to get the price your after.
 When you run the numbers, you may find that hiring an agent isn’t worth it.